fm16191/spotify-recorder/README.md

 # Spotify-recorder

 Spotify-recorder is, as it name suggest a Spotify recorder for Linux.
-Given a song name URI or a share link, it starts Spotify with the given song, records it in its maximum bitrate (160 for free accounts, 320 for premium accounts), and finaly close.
-There you go !
-You get the song in MP3 format.
+Given a song name, or its share link, starts Spotify, plays and records the song at its best quality, then exits.
+As simple as that !

+Songs recorded at 320kbps bitrate by default.

+FYI, Spotify has a much higher quality than its YouTube equivalent, so I highly recommend it when possible.
+Check the *Why record from Spotify instead of downloading the song from YouTube ?* section for more information.

 > This tool is (for now) Linux exclusive.
 As long as the dependencies are met, it should work fine.